 This exercise combines Somatic Therapy and Art Therapy.
 I have gotten so much from doing somatic therapy for PTSD.
 Although I am an artist, I have not yet explored expressive arts therapies for PTSD (art, dance, music etc.) In this exercise the main healing mechanism is somatic, however the art component enhances the somatic component by providing a means of recording and seeing the body-level experiences.
 I feel this mirroring of the experience back to oneself using color and line is an important piece to the overall exercise.

 One exercise you can do with this printout is to become aware of your felt sense in your body (see Felt Sense Exercise) and color in each of the different kinds of emotions and sensations you feel.
-You may create your own colors and patterns or use the ones in the Key and create any that are not listed in the Key.
+You may create your own colors and patterns or use the ones in the Key and add any that are not listed in the Key.

 Goal: This is a version of the Pendulation Exercise.
 The goal of pendulation is to learn self-regulation.
 There are certain triggers, even unconscious triggers, that set off fear and immobility reactions that can last for hours or days.
 Sometimes it feels like we are caught in a kind of storm or swamp of fear or paralysis; it is overwhelming and feels impossible to escape.
 Doing exercises for self-regulation gradually changes the nervous system – slowly over time reducing the degree of hyperarousal (fear, panic) and hypoarousal (immobility, spaciness, deer-in-headlights, unable to think) that occur when triggered.
 Gradually we begin to realize that, with effort, we are able to move ourselves out of these states of arousal or numbness and back into a state of “calm alert”.
 Hopefully doing exercises like the following will result in the triggers having markedly reduced power over us.